Temperature dependence of the energy band gap in ZrTe$_5$: implications for the topological phase

-Notably, the band gap and its increase with $T$ is directly visible in the data as a difference between the lowest interband excitation, $E_1^+-E_0^-=\Delta+\sqrt{\Delta^2+v^22e\hbar B}$, and the CR mode in the quantum limit: $E_1^+-E_0^+= \sqrt{\Delta^2+v^22e\hbar B}-\Delta$, see Figs.~\ref{Fig2}a-e.
-Other methods, presumably with a smaller resolution in energy, such as the ARPES or STM provide us with the band gap larger by a factor of 3 or more~\cite{XiongPRB17,ZhangSR21,Xiang-BingPRL16,WuPRX16}.
-Above $T=100$~K, the observed inter-LL transitions broaden which makes the comparison with the theory increasingly difficult.
-In addition, the response at low photon energies becomes dominated by thermally excited carriers (for $k_BT \approx \Delta$) and the plasma edge is gradually formed~\cite{MartinoPRL19}.
-The picture of single-particle excitation between pairs of LLs is then no longer applicable.
-Instead, the low-energy response starts to approach the one typical of a classical magneto-plasma, with the CR mode gradually developing from the plasma frequency~\cite{PalikRPP70}.
+Interestingly, having established that the massive Dirac model is valid, one may infer the width of the band gap $2\Delta$, as well as its increase with $T$, directly from the data in Figs.~\ref{Fig2}a-e without any fitting procedure.
+It simply corresponds to the separation between the lowest interband line ($0^-\rightarrow1^+$ and $1^-\rightarrow0^+$) and the fundamental CR mode ($0^+\rightarrow1^+$ and $1^-\rightarrow0^-$).
+Other methods, presumably with a smaller resolution in energy, such as the ARPES or STM/STS techniques, provide us with the band gap larger by a factor of 3 or more~\cite{XiongPRB17,ZhangSR21,Xiang-BingPRL16,WuPRX16}.

+With increasing $T$, and above $T=100$~K in particular, the observed interband inter-LL transitions visibly weaken, see Figs.~\ref{Fig2}a-e.
+This is partly due to thermally induced broadening of LLs, partly, when $k_BT$ exceeds $\Delta$, due to charge carriers excited thermally to LLs with higher indices.
+The latter reduces the transition strengths via the corresponding occupation factor.
+At low energies, the optical response becomes also modified by thermally excited carriers.
+With increasing $T$, the plasma edge forms gradually~\cite{MartinoPRL19} and the simple one-electron picture is then no longer applicable.
+Instead, the observed CR mode starts to resemble, see Fig.~\ref{Fig2}e, the upper CR branch in the classical magneto-plasma response~\cite{PalikRPP70}: $\hbar(\omega_c^2+\omega_p^2)^{1/2}$, where $\omega_p$ and $\omega_c$ are the screened plasma frequency and bare single-electron cyclotron frequency, respectively.

 Let us now discuss implications of our experimental findings.
 Theoretical studies~\cite{WengPRX14,FanSR17,MonserratPRR19} suggest that bulk ZrTe$_5$ is a system close to a topological phase transition, which may, in fact, be the reason why no consensus about the topological nature of ZrTe$_5$ has so far been achieved.
 Theoretically, only a relatively small increase in the unit-cell volume is sufficient to bring ZrTe$_5$ from the STI to WTI regime, \emph{i.e.}, from the inverted to the normal ordering of bands at the center of the Brillouin zone.
 Importantly, the band gap always closes and re-opens during such a topological phase transition.